aetperf/aetperf.github.io/_posts/2026-04-18-Running-a-Local-LLM-on-a-Consumer-GPU-8GB-VRAM.md

 The 9B quantized model fits on an 8 GB consumer GPU at 131K context.
 Q4_0 compression holds the KV cache to 1152 MiB at that length.

-Compared to the 27B model on an A10G, we lose tool-call quality (87/100 vs 97/100 on ToolCall-15, though both failures are formatting issues rather than reasoning failures), decode speed (60 vs ~80 tok/s), and VRAM headroom (1.1 GB free vs ~17 GB).
+Compared to the 27B model on an A10G, we gain decode speed (60 vs 24 tok/s, the smaller model fits the laptop's memory bandwidth better).
+We lose tool-call quality (87/100 vs 97/100 on ToolCall-15, though both failures are formatting issues rather than reasoning failures) and VRAM headroom (1.1 GB free vs ~5 GB, though the two runs used different context settings).
 Thinking tokens add 3-5 seconds of latency before short answers.

 For local development and private experimentation the setup is practical.
 For reliable tool use or long-context coding sessions, the 27B model on a larger GPU is a stronger choice.
 Our setup choices for the 9B run may also not have been ideal; a different configuration might narrow the gap.